yazdidev/learn_flutter_theme/README.md

     fonts:
       - asset: fonts/IRANSans-Bold.ttf
 ```
-and don't remember if you have multiple `FontWeight`, you should also add the other big fonts like `IRANSans-SemiBold` and `IRANSans-Bold`
+and don't forget if you have multiple `FontWeight`, you should also add the other big fonts like `IRANSans-SemiBold` and `IRANSans-Bold`

 Everything else should be defined by your requirements in Figma like
 ```dart